Bean6754/DOS/README.md

 # DOS
-Programming that I do in a DOSBox environment.
+Programming that I do in FreeDOS.

 ## Compiled using Borland Turbo C v2.01.
 ```